Certified eProgram for Risk Prevention

 Chapter 2: Risk Factors for Substance Abuse and Addiction

-• Risk Factors for Drug Abuse: Academic failure or lack of academic motivation Alienation from peers or family Anti-social behavior, including early aggressive behavior Early first use of drugs Drug availability in the community Improper parenting.
+• Article: Risk Factors for Drug Abuse: Academic failure or lack of academic motivation Alienation from peers or family Anti-social behavior, including early aggressive behavior Early first use of drugs Drug availability in the community Improper parenting.

-• (04:41) What's the TRUTH Behind DRUG ADDICTION? by Channel Sci-Wise
+• Video: (04:41) What's the TRUTH Behind DRUG ADDICTION? by Channel Sci-Wise

-• Assini described himself as having a great potential until he dropped out of college and bottomed out after years of alcohol and drug abuse.
+• Article/Video: Assini described himself as having a great potential until he dropped out of college and bottomed out after years of alcohol and drug abuse.

-• What really causes addiction — to everything from cocaine to smart-phones?
+• Article/Video: What really causes addiction — to everything from cocaine to smart-phones?
 And how can we overcome it?
 Johann Hari has seen our current methods fail firsthand, as he has watched loved ones struggle to manage their addictions.

 • Chapter 2 Quiz: US DOT-SAP Risk Factors for Substance Abuse